kinow/auto-mhm-test-domains/README.md

 ## Workflow

 An Autosubmit experiment created with
-`autosubmit expid -H local -d "mHM" -min -git https://github.com/kinow/auto-mhm-test-domains.git` when run will clone this Git repository, and prepare the Docker & Singularity containers, transfer all the required data over to the remote platform (it can be `localhost` for testing) and execute
+`autosubmit expid -H local -d "mHM" -min -repo https://github.com/kinow/auto-mhm-test-domains.git -branch master -conf conf/bootstrap` when run will clone this Git repository, and prepare the Docker & Singularity containers, transfer all the required data over to the remote platform (it can be `localhost` for testing) and execute